Literature and classroom-hardware cutoff: 11 July 2026.

 The paper recommends recording a video of the experiment simultaneously with the light sensor measurement, from the perspective of the sensor (i.e., looking up at the lamp from below).
 This technique — which is also central to the transit method paper — is even more valuable here.

 Without the video, the exomoon signatures in the light curve are easy to misread as noise or experimental error.
-With the video, students can advance frame by frame through the moments corresponding to the unusual features and see exactly what the physical system was doing: the moon sliding in front of the planet, the moon emerging from the planet’s shadow, the moon transiting alone at the start or end of the main event.
+With the video, students can advance frame by frame through the moments corresponding to the unusual features and see what the classroom apparatus was doing: the moon sliding in front of the planet, the moon emerging from the planet’s shadow, the moon transiting alone at the start or end of the main event.

 Differentiation and Extensions

-For students who are comfortable with quantitative analysis, the formula above allows a full treatment: given the measured light curve and a known lamp radius, students can derive both the planet radius and the moon radius from the dip depths at the appropriate moments.
+For students who are comfortable with quantitative analysis, the formula above allows a projected-area treatment: given the measured analogue curve and known lamp radius, they can estimate sphere radii under the stated assumptions.

 Possible further extensions:

 - Noise floor investigation: systematically vary the moon’s size and determine the smallest moon still detectable.
-This connects directly to the real astrophysical problem — the reason no exomoon has been confirmed is that the signal is buried in noise.
+This connects directly to one part of the real astrophysical problem: small signals compete with stellar variability, instrumental systematics, and alternative models.

 - Period ratio effects: vary the transit speed (and thus the effective period ratio between moon and planet) to see how the light curve changes.